Focus On Political Parties

 What sort is the British party system?

 From 1931 until 1974 Britain could be seen as having a two party system with the Conservative and Labour parties receiving over 85% of the votes in each general election and alternating in government.

-- In England we are closer to a two party system again though there are elements of a multi-party system and whether this becomes established depends on the future success of UKIP, the Greens and the Liberal Democrats.
+– In England we are closer to a two party system again though there are elements of a multi-party system and whether this becomes established depends on the future success of minor parties

-- In Scotland we have a dominant party system with the SNP likely to win over half of the vote and a clear majority in the Scottish Parliament when elections are held next year
+– In Scotland we have a dominant party system with the SNP here to stay.

 – There is moderate pluralism in Wales, although Labour remains the largest party, with the Conservatives, Plaid Cymru and Labour competing for votes.